-Student evaluation methods and tools used in the MSc (SLP) Program include the following:
+Student evaluation methods and tools used in the MSc(SLP) Program include the following:

 - Self- and peer-evaluations.
 Tutorial performance of the group as a whole and of each of its members (including the tutor) is evaluated on a regular basis throughout each unit.
-The final student grade is based on knowledge, use of learning resources, group participation and facilitation, critical appraisal skills, professional behaviours and evaluation skills (i.e., selfassessment, peer-assessment, and tutor evaluation). - Written exams.
+The final tutorial participation grade is based on professional behaviour, group process skills, clinical reasoning, and evidence-based practice. - Written exams.
 Knowledge may be assessed using written exams that use a short-answer format, multiple choice questions (MCQs), or modified essay questions (MEQs).
 MEQs are designed to assess aspects of clinical reasoning and problem-solving using a paper problem as a stimulus.
 The MEQ presents the student with progressive amounts of information about a practice problem in a sequence predetermined by the examiner.
-At successive stages, the student responds to the information and is asked to make and explain his/her decisions. - Papers.
+At successive stages, the student responds to the information and is asked to make and explain his/her decisions.

+- Papers.
 Written essays and other papers are used to evaluate knowledge, critical appraisal skills, critical thinking, analysis, and synthesis skills.
 Papers test the understanding of principles or relationships, foster independent thinking and learning, and develop and evaluate writing skills.
-Papers are assessed on content, organization, style, and mechanics. - Direct Observation.
-Direct observation is used primarily to evaluate technical and behavioural skills.
-This type of practical examination might be used to evaluate interviewing skills, assessment techniques, or use of therapeutic interventions. - Objective and Structured Clinical Examination (OSCE).
-The OSCE is an objective evaluation used to assess components of clinical competence.
-It has the potential for testing a wide range of knowledge and clinical skills, and can be utilized to evaluate a large number of students during one examination period.
-The OSCE can be used as a formative or summative measure of student performance and provides valuable feedback to faculty for the purpose of curriculum revision. - The OSCE is structured in such a way as to sample student performance in a variety of areas and to make maximum use of the time available.
-Students rotate around a series of timed stations.
-There may be up to 10 stations of 5 or 10 minutes in duration.
-At each station, students are asked to perform a specific task such as taking a patient history; performing an assessment task; teaching, counselling, or advising a patient; writing a report; performing a treatment technique or other clinical procedure; or interpreting findings such as test results.
-Examiner stations, where an observer is asked to score a student's performance, usually entail interaction with a standardized patient.
-There also are marker stations, where a student is asked to answer written questions, record findings, or interpret patient data. - OSCE evaluation criteria are determined in advance on the basis of course objectives and student learning activities.
+Papers are assessed on content, organization, style, and mechanics. - Assignments.
+Assignments are used to evaluate the practical application of knowledge and skills.
+Depending on the knowledge and skill being assessed, assignments may be timed or untimed and may be submitted in written, audio, or video format. - Direct Observation / Objective and Structured Clinical Examination (OSCE).
+These evaluation methods are used primarily to evaluate technical and behavioural skills.
+This type of practical examination is often used to evaluate interviewing skills, assessment techniques, or use of therapeutic interventions but has the potential for testing a wide range of knowledge and clinical skills.
+In Clinical Skills Labs, each evaluation involves one or more stations where students must demonstrate a specific skill or technique with a standardized patient.
+Evaluation criteria are determined in advance on the basis of course learning objectives.
 A standardized rating form is used for evaluation by the examiners.
-Safety and professionalism are included within the evaluative criteria. - Presentations.
+Safety and professionalism are included within the evaluative criteria.
+On clinical placements, competencies are evaluated via direct observation of student performance throughout the placement. - Presentations.
 Presentations are also used throughout the program.
 A health care professional must be able to articulate and defend an opinion or position, and, to present information and ideas in an organized and clear manner.
-To help the students develop these skills, individual and group presentations are used as evaluation components in most units. - SMART (Specific, Measurable, Agreed Upon, Realistic, Time-Limited) Goals and Reflection Logs.
-These are used to evaluate student performance during clinical placement experiences and for remedial work, in order to reinforces the student's role as an active participant in the process of learning, rather than a passive recipient.
+To help the students develop these skills, individual and group presentations are used as evaluation components in most units. - SMART (Specific, Measurable, Attainable Upon, Relevant, Time-Based) Goals and Reflection Logs.
+These are used to evaluate student performance during clinical placement experiences and for remedial work, in order to reinforce the student's role as an active participant in the process of learning, rather than a passive recipient.
 In the professional preparation setting, SMART Goals and Reflection Logs allow the student to meet program objectives and also pursue individual objectives.
-The learning contract is a document comprised of SMART goals (Specific, Measurable, Achievable, Realistic, Timely) and is developed by the student and approved by a faculty member.
-The contract specifies what the student will learn, how learning will be accomplished and within what time frame, and what specific evaluation criteria will be used for each objective.
-The learning contract reconciles the "imposed" requirements of the program with the learner's own personal goals and objectives.
-It enables the student to choose his or her own way of achieving the objectives and self-evaluate progress towards achieving them.

-Please see the unit handbooks for the policy on late assignments and late/missed tests & exams (including OSCEs).
+Please see the course outlines for grading guidelines and the policy on late assignments and late/missed tests and exams (including OSCEs)